Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: Abstract

 \section{Abstract}

-Trustworthy clinical AI requires that performance gains reflect genuine evidence integration rather than surface-level artifacts.
-We evaluate 12 open-weight vision-language models (VLMs) on binary classification across two clinical neuroimaging cohorts, \textsc{FOR2107} (affective disorders) and \textsc{OASIS-3} (cognitive decline).
-Both datasets come with structural MRI data that carries no reliable individual-level diagnostic signal.
-Under these conditions, smaller VLMs exhibit gains of up to 58\% F1 upon introduction of neuroimaging context, with distilled models becoming competitive with counterparts an order of magnitude larger.
-A contrastive confidence analysis reveals that merely \emph{mentioning} MRI availability in the task prompt accounts for 70-80\% of this shift, independent of whether imaging data is present, a domain-specific instance of modality collapse we term the \emph{scaffold effect}.
-Expert evaluation reveals fabrication of neuroimaging-grounded justifications across all conditions, and preference alignment, while eliminating MRI-referencing behavior, collapses both conditions toward random baseline.
-Our findings demonstrate that surface evaluations are inadequate indicators of multimodal reasoning, with direct implications for the deployment of VLMs in clinical settings\footnote{\url{https://github.com/long21wt/scaffold-effect}}.
+Trustworthy clinical AI must ground its performance in genuine evidence rather than surface-level artifacts.
+We evaluate 12 open-weight vision-language models (VLMs) on two clinical neuroimaging cohorts for binary classification of affective disorders and cognitive decline.
+Both include structural MRI collected incidentally for unrelated studies, whose neuroimaging markers carry no reliable individual-level diagnostic signal.
+Nevertheless, smaller VLMs gain up to 0.58 in F1 when neuroimaging context is introduced, becoming competitive with models an order of magnitude larger.
+Confidence estimation indicates the calibration improvement on those smaller models is driven mainly by the prompt-level MRI reference, even without images.
+Our expert preliminary clinical case study finds faithfulness remains low in every condition examined, with models introducing unverified clinical details.
+Finally, preference alignment suppresses MRI-referencing behavior but collapses performance toward random baseline, leaving the underlying failure mode unresolved.
+These results caution against reading surface metric gains as evidence of genuine multimodal integration, with direct implications for clinical VLM deployment\footnote{\url{https://github.com/long21wt/scaffold-effect}}.